tgrtgak/mmio2-2/README.md

 the effect when you restart a server or rebuild the static site and go to the "/en" route (replace 'en' with your language code).

-The next aspect are the documentation files.
+The next set are the documentation files.
 These are within `views/guidance` and are then in the subdirectory consisting of that same language code.
 When a document is not found for a particular language, it will default to the English one, so you do not need to translate every page... any will help.